miket7f/miket7f.github.io/pages/E Microcontroller.md

 The implementation of microcontroller chips varies greatly by the used chips.
 Two famous lines of the microcontroller are the ATMEGA and the STM32 lines.
 The ATMEGA microcontrollers are commonly implemented in Arduino boards, while the STM32 microcontrollers are heavily used in the industry.
 Here, we will describe the STM32 line of microcontrollers.

-We will use the STM32 line of microcontrollers.
-Therefore, we will learn about a few STM32-specific topics, such as their programming interface (serial wire debug) and pin configuration software - the STM32 MX tool.
+We will look at their general features.
+Dive into the naming conventions of STM32 microcontrollers.
+Look at the implementation of a specific STM32 - the STM32F722RET6-
+By doing so we will acquire information about their specific programming interface Serial Wire Debug (SWD).
+We will look at our first oscillator implementation, and finally, we will learn about the Cube IDE MX tool.
 #### Features
 The STM32 line of microcontrollers stands out due to its extensive range of options.
 There is almost certainly the perfect STM32 microcontroller for every project out there.
 There are Bluetooth and WIFI variants, variants with numerous GPIO pins, and low-power and high-speed versions.